vinhta1/Obsidian-Repository/SCCoM/Private/Cases and Episodes/The Gatekeepers.md

 - Overall just have a good day

 # Investigation
+**Asking Bianca and Huyen**
+- Bianca and Huyen are highly secretive about their real identities as Gatekeepers
+- Bianca and Huyen will say they're her foster parents and legal guardians, before saying that they are rifts devoted to guiding spirits stuck in the mortal world.
+- They both have Jade bracelets.
+Huyen carries a duffle bag.
 # Complications
 If things get out of hand, the Gatekeepers will call Operative Nero, Icarus's handler, onto the scene.
 # Dangers